 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

-The French Department is also able to offer the 'Brook PhD scholarship' to the most suitable candidate for the 3-year duration of their PhD.
-This scholarship is comprised of a fee waiver, a bursary of £5,000 a year and teaching experience of up to 3 hours per week (remunerated at the University rate for postgraduate teaching assistants).
+The French Department is also able to offer the 'Brook PhD scholarship' to the most suitable candidate for the three year duration of their PhD.
+This scholarship is comprised of a fee waiver (up to the value of Home fees), a bursary of £5,000 a year and teaching experience of up to three hours per week (remunerated at the University rate for postgraduate teaching assistants).

 Further information on funding for prospective UK, EU and international postgraduate students.